Management

 The Top 5 Skills Every Manager Needs to Resolve Conflict

 Conflict management is one of the hardest skills for managers.
-To help you master the art of conflict management, I’ve put together five must-have skills for your to lead your team successfully through conflict.
+To help you master it, here are five essential skills for leading your team successfully through conflict.

 1. Use emotional intelligence in conflict resolution